Certified Nursing Assistant

 What Jobs Can I Get?

-With a CNA license, you are qualified to work at assisted living facilities, long term care facilities, home health care companies, doctor offices and clinics, and hospitals.
-Also, a CNA license is required for nursing program at most institutions.
+As a CNA, you are qualified to work at assisted living facilities, long term care facilities, home health care companies, doctor offices and clinics, and hospitals.
+Also, you must be a certified CNA to apply for the nursing program at most institutions, including CEI.

 How Long Will it Take?

 Our non-credit CNA is approximately eight weeks long and the credit CNA is a full semester long.

 Why Certified Nursing Assistant at CEI?

 We offer multiple CNA classes in Idaho Falls, Rexburg, Salmon, and Arco.
 We include the Health Care Provider CPR course as part of your class.
 You will have experienced and knowledgeable instructors and support staff.
 You are able to take the course, the State skills exam, and State written test all at CEI.